PSU-ICDS/icds_docs/docs/accounts/read-credits.md

 Additionally, researchers can request additional READ credits through a lightweight application process.

+!!! warning "General READ credits do not rollover"
+    General READ credits (those offered to users on a monthly basis) do not rollover.
+Credit balances reset at the start of each month and unused credits are lost.

+    This does not apply to additional credits granted through the application process.

 For more information on READ credits, including how to request additional credits, please [visit our website](https://icds.psu.edu/funding/new-read-credits/).